 You can find a bail bondsman go to: Find a Bail Bondsman in Platte County

 Have you ever used a bail bondsman for someone you know or yourself?
 If you have, leave a comment below and tell your story, and let us know how it worked out for you.

 - Be Released on a Pre-Trial Release Program

 Intake Procedures / Booking

 The jail intake procedure is made up of these steps:

 - You will be placed in a holding cell.
 When the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- The first thing you will have to to is you will have to answer some questions, such as what is your legal name, your address, birthdate and an emergency contact person.
+- The first thing you will have to is you will have to answer some questions, such as what your legal name is, your address, birthdate and an emergency contact person.

 - They’ll also ask you about your psychological and medical history.